Hawking-Like Radiation as Tunneling from a Cosmological Black Hole in Modified Gravity: Semiclassical Approximation and Beyond: Cosmological Black Hole Solution in the STVG Theory

 and

 in which we have defined

 and

-From early values of the cosmic time till a specific moment of it, there exist the cosmological singularity \eqref{cosmosingul} and $R_{*}$.
+From early values of the cosmic time till a specific moment of it, there exist the cosmological singularity \eqref{eq16} and $R_{*}$.
 Thereafter, the apparent horizons $R_{-}$ and $R_{+}$ appear together in that specific value of cosmic time.
 Growing cosmic time $t$ results in increasing $R_{+}$, so that it reaches the value of the cosmological apparent horizon in the FLRW model.
 Conversely, $R_{-}$ becomes smaller by growing cosmic time, and for infinite values of cosmic time, it tends to the singularity.
-The apparent horizon $R_{*}$ is always inside the singularity and separated from the exterior geometry (see Ref. \cite{Perez2019} for more details).
-The situation is completely shown in Fig.\ref{Fig1}.
-Accordingly, one can denote $R_{+}$ as the cosmological apparent horizon radius and $R_{-}$ as the cosmological event horizon radius of the cosmological black hole solution \eqref{le} in STVG theory.
+The apparent horizon $R_{*}$ is always inside the singularity and separated from the exterior geometry (see Fig.\ref{Fig1} and Ref. \cite{Perez2019} for more details).
+Accordingly, one can denote $R_{+}$ as the cosmological apparent horizon radius and $R_{-}$ as the cosmological event horizon radius of the cosmological black hole solution \eqref{eq12} in STVG theory.
+Fig.\ref{Fig1} is the graph of three physical apparent horizons of the cosmological black hole in STVG theory versus cosmic time $t$ for different values of $\alpha$.
+In this figure, the case $\alpha=0$ associated with McVittie spacetime is for comparison.
+From Fig.\ref{Fig1}, one can see that increasing the value of $\alpha$ leads to appear $R_{-}$ and $R_{+}$ together at some larger values of cosmic time.

-Fig.\ref{Fig2} is a three-dimensional illustration of three apparent horizons in addition to the singularity location of the cosmological black hole in the theory of STVG in terms of $(t,M)$ and $(t,\alpha)$.
-As mentioned above, Fig.\ref{Fig2} shows that the cosmological singularity will appear at some larger values of the areal radius by growing $M$ which leads to an increase in $\alpha$.
-From Fig.\ref{Fig2a} we see that decreasing the central mass $M$ of the black hole results in appearing $R_{-}$ and $R_{+}$ in some earlier cosmic time together, so that for $M=0$, they appear with $R_{*}$ and the cosmological singularity at $t=0$ simultaneously.
-Also, Fig.\ref{Fig2b} illustrates the same behavior for $R_{-}$ and $R_{+}$ in such a way that deceasing the STVG parameter $\alpha$ lead to appear $R_{-}$ and $R_{+}$ in some earlier cosmic time together, except that for $\alpha=0$ (it is associated with McVittie solution) they appear at a specific value of cosmic time, which is not zero.
+Fig.\ref{Fig2} is a three-dimensional illustration of three apparent horizons in addition to the singularity location of the cosmological black hole in the theory of STVG in terms of $(t,M)$ with $\alpha=1$ and $(t,\alpha)$.
+As mentioned above, Fig.\ref{Fig2} shows that the cosmological singularity will appear at some larger values of the areal radius by growing $M$ which leads to an increment in $\alpha$.
+From Fig.\ref{Fig2}a we see that decreasing the central mass $M$ of the black hole results in appearing $R_{-}$ and $R_{+}$ in some earlier cosmic time together, so that for $M=0$, they appear with $R_{*}$ and the cosmological singularity at $t=0$ simultaneously.
+Also, Fig.\ref{Fig2}b illustrates the same behavior for $R_{-}$ and $R_{+}$ in such a way that deceasing the STVG parameter $\alpha$ leads to appear $R_{-}$ and $R_{+}$ in some earlier cosmic time together, except that for $\alpha=0$ (it is associated with McVittie solution) they appear at a specific value of the cosmic time, which is not zero.